 Students may be invited from wait lists as vacancies occur during that school year or until the wait list dissolves.
-Kindergarten through seventh-grade program wait lists dissolve on March 1 of the current school year.
-Eight through twelfth-grade wait lists dissolve on the eleventh day of the second semester of the current school year.
+Kindergarten through seventh-grade program wait lists dissolve on the day before the initial Application Period ends of the current school year.
+Eight through twelfth grade wait lists dissolve on the eleventh day of the second semester of the current school year.